Muggur: Biography

 He studied at the Royal Danish Academy of Fine Arts from 1911 to 1915, but also took study trips to Germany and Italy.
 In 1915, he made a visit to the United States, where his works had recently been exhibited to good reviews in the Evening Sun.

 In addition to his paintings, he wrote and illustrated a children's book, The Story of Dimmalimm, about a young girl and an enchanted swan.
 It was written in 1921 for a niece, while he was on board a cargo ship sailing from Italy to Iceland, and was published in 1942.
 Later, Jóhannes úr Kötlum turned it into a verse play and it was also staged as a ballet, with music by Atli Heimir Sveinsson.
 He created numerous drawings inspired by the Eddas as well and created Iceland's first unique deck of playing cards.

 He was also a talented amateur actor and had a major role in one of Iceland's first films, Sons of the Soil (Saga Borgarættarinnar), based on a novel by Gunnar Gunnarsson.

 A brief marriage to Inger Naur that ended in divorce led him to drink heavily.
 In 1923, already in deteriorating health, he was kicked in the back by a horse.
-After a lengthy stay at a spa in France, he returned to the family estate in Denmark and died of a chest ailment (possibly tuberculosis), aged only thirty-two.
+After a lengthy stay at a spa in France, he returned to the family estate in Denmark and died of tuberculosis, aged only thirty-two.
 Most of his works are in the National Gallery of Iceland.